teich/Heroku-Screens-and-Articles/fb_tutorial/tutorial.md

              ...
     }

-It's an array of _Post_ objects, and the [Graph API reference > Post](http://developers.facebook.com/docs/reference/api/post) page say there's a connection called _Comments_ and that I can access them with the following URL:
+It's an array of Mils Davis' _Post_ objects, and the [Graph API reference > Post](http://developers.facebook.com/docs/reference/api/post) page says there's also connection called _Comments_ and that I can access with the following URL:

 [http://graph.facebook.com/57796847423_126368887412272/comments/](http://graph.facebook.com/57796847423_126368887412272/comments/)

 Cool, we are seeing the comments of the post with ID=57796847423_126368887412272.

-This is basically how the Graph API works, if you want to know more about it please go to the [Graph API overview page](http://developers.facebook.com/docs/api).
+This is basically how the Graph API works.
+To learn more please go to the [Graph API overview page](http://developers.facebook.com/docs/api).

-Well, so far, we've been accessing public information, if we want to access private information we won't be able to do it this way, Facebook only allow us to access private information if we have a Facebook application and such application must be explicitly authorized to access such information.
+So far we've been accessing public information, and unfortunately if we want to access private information we won't be able to do it this way.
+Facebook only allows us to access private information if we have a Facebook application which is explicitly authorized by our users.

-Who authorizes our application? neither Facebook nor the FCC but the **USERS**, nobody else, and they are the only ones with the power to deauthorize it.

 ###**Authentication**